schilln/multi-dimpy/theory/README.md

 We write this as $a \approx b$.

 It'll also be useful to define the ***dimensional inverse*** of a scalar, denoted $a^\sim$ and defined by $a^\sim a \sim a a^\sim \sim 1$.
-That is, the product of a scalar and its dimensional inverse is dimensionless.
+In words, the product of a scalar and its dimensional inverse is dimensionless.
 For example, if $a \sim \text{ m} \cdot \text{s}^{-1}$, then $a^\sim \sim \text{ m}^{-1} \cdot \text{s}$.

 ## Vectors

-When is a dot product between column vectors defined?
+When is a dot product between (column) vectors defined?
 Assuming
 $
 \mathbf a